EpharGy/TraCord-DJ/docs/README.md

 ## Commands

 ### Music Discovery

 - `/song <search>` - Search for songs with interactive selection (restricted to designated channels)
 - `/srbnew [days]` - Display newly added songs from the last N days (default: 7)

 ### Request Management

 - `/srbreqlist` - Display all pending song requests
 - `/srbreqdel <number|'all'|'self'|username>` - Delete song requests with flexible options

 ### Utility Commands

 - `/srblive <message>` - Send live streaming notifications with role mentions (admin only)

 ## Configuration

 ### Settings File

 The bot uses a `settings.json` file for configuration.
 This file is created on the first run and can be edited via the GUI settings panel.

 ### Web Overlay

-The web overlay can be found at http://127.0.0.1:5000/ you can use this in OBS, by default, width 1024px and height of 350px, this should be plenty in the case of text wrapping (entire panel has a default of 1024).
+The web overlay can be found at <http://127.0.0.1:5000/>.
+You can use this in OBS; by default, width is 1024px and height is 350px, which should be plenty in the case of text wrapping (entire panel has a default of 1024).
 By default cover art is 200px.
 Variables can be set at the top of the `default_overlay.html` file.

 ### 🛠️ For Developers

 **Branches available:**

 - `main` - Stable releases only
 - `dev` - Active development (use this for contributions)

 **Quick start:**

 ```bash
 python run_bot.py  # Run the application
 ```